United States: Transportation

 The United States' 4 e6mi of road network, owned almost entirely by state and local governments, is the longest in the world.
 The extensive Interstate Highway System that connects all major U.S. cities is funded mostly by the federal government but maintained by state departments of transportation.
 The system is further extended by state highways and some private toll roads.

-The U.S. is among the top ten countries with the highest vehicle ownership per capita (850 vehicles per 1,000 people) in 2022.
-A 2022 study found that 76% of U.S. commuters drive alone and 14% ride a bicycle, including bike owners and users of bike-sharing networks.
-About 11% use some form of public transportation.
+The U.S. ranks among the ten countries with the highest vehicle ownership per capita, with 850 vehicles per 1,000 residents in 2022.
+A 2024 survey reported 58.3% of households with two or more vehicles, and 21.9% with three or more.
+According to the 2022 American Community Survey, 68.7% of U.S. workers aged 16 and older drove alone to work, 2.9% walked or cycled, and 3.1% used public transportation.

-Public transportation in the United States is well developed in the largest urban areas, notably New York City, Washington, D.C., Boston, Philadelphia, Chicago, and San Francisco; otherwise, coverage is generally less extensive than in most other developed countries.
+Public transportation in the United States is well developed in the largest urban areas, notably New York City, Washington, D.C., Boston, Philadelphia, Chicago, and the San Francisco Bay Area; otherwise, coverage is generally less extensive than in most other developed countries.
 The U.S. also has many relatively car-dependent localities.

-Long-distance intercity travel is provided primarily by airlines, but travel by rail is more common along the Northeast Corridor, the only high-speed rail in the U.S. that meets international standards.
+Long-distance intercity travel is provided primarily by airlines, but travel by rail is more common along the Northeast Corridor, where the only high-speed rail in the U.S. that meets international standards operates.
 Amtrak, the country's government-sponsored national passenger rail company, has a relatively sparse network compared to that of Western European countries.
-Service is concentrated in the Northeast, California, the Midwest, the Pacific Northwest, and Virginia/Southeast.
+Service is concentrated in the Northeast, California, the Midwest, and the Pacific Northwest.
+The country's rail transport network, the longest in the world at 293564.2 km, handles mostly freight (in contrast to more passenger-centered rail in Europe).
+Because they are often privately owned, U.S. freight railroads lag behind much of the rest of the world in terms of electrification.